TW2002/twxp/README.md

 ## Active Projects

-* [TWXProxy-MB](https://github.com/MicroBlaster/TWXProxy/tree/master/Source/TWXProxy-MB) is an updated version of TWXProxy released by MicroBlaster (Version 3.1736).
+* [TWXProxy-MB](https://github.com/MicroBlaster/TWXProxy/tree/master/Source/TWXProxy-MB) is an updated version of TWXProxy released by MicroBlaster (Version 2.06).
-* [TW Commander](https://github.com/MicroBlaster/TWXProxy/tree/master/Source/VisualTS) is a Control Module for [TWXProxy 2.06](https://github.com/MicroBlaster/TWXProxy/tree/master/Source/TWXProxy-MB).
-* [VisualTS](https://github.com/MicroBlaster/TWXProxy/tree/master/Source/TWC) is a Visual Studio Code extention for editing TradewarsScript (TS)  **COMING SOON!!!***.

 * [PYTWX](https://bitbucket.org/mrdon/pytwx/src) a server side port of TWX to Python by Mr. Don.